nomespaladin/XORCipher/README.md

 The XORCipher is an encryption program designed for educational purposes.
 It simulates a ransomware-like behavior in a controlled environment, allowing users to encrypt files and generate decryption keys.
 The program is built using Python and utilizes various libraries for file handling, system information retrieval, and network communication.

-You can visit hte project website at : http://seed.cybertrolls.cloud
+project website is now offline

 **Disclaimer:** The authors and maintainers of this code assume NO responsibility for any consequences arising from its use, including cybercrimes and data loss.
 Use this code responsibly and ethically.